Title IX & the Campus SaVE Act

 Who can I report sexual misconduct to?

-You can report sexual violence, sexual assault, sexual harassment or stalking to the Title IX Coordinator, Vicki Cook, or any college employee that provides direct services to students, such as, but is not limited to: vice presidents, deans, department chairs, directors, and advisors.
-If you are an employee and report your concern to your supervisor, your supervisor is required to report the information to the Title IX Coordinator.
-In the event the NMC student is a minor, a parent or guardian may file a report on behalf to the student.
+Employees may report their concerns related to sexual misconduct to their supervisor, Human Resources, or via the Red Flag Incident Reporting Form.
+Supervisors are required to report these concerns to the Title IX Coordinator.
+In the event the NMC student involved is a minor, a parent or guardian may file a report on behalf of the student.
 It is up to the survivor (if 18 or older) to choose if they want to report the crime to the police or not.

 To submit a report of sexual misconduct: